absolutionsuz/DevOps/ansible/k8s-ubuntu20.04/README.md

-# ansible playbook for automated installation kubernetes on ubuntu 20.04 server with two workers and a master node
+# Ansible playbook for automated installation Kubernetes on ubuntu 20.04 server with two workers and a master node

 ## Install ansible on master node